sematext/docs/docs/logs/faq.md

 Option #2 is probably the simplest way to resolve the issue.

-In case you created only one time logs with a wroong structure, you could use the Field Editor to change the schmema/mapping.
+In case you created only one time logs with a wrong structure, you could use the Field Editor to change the schmema/mapping.
 Please refer to related FAQ section: [I have multiple different log structures, each with a different set of fields.
 How should I handle that](#i-have-multiple-different-log-structures-each-with-a-different-set-of-fields-how-should-i-handle-that)

 ### Security